-After Microsoft introduced Linux Subsystem to Windows 10, Google has also introduced Linux on Chromebooks with Terminal and Container support.
+After Microsoft introduced the Linux Subsystem to Windows 10, Google also introduced Linux on Chromebooks with Terminal and Container support.
 So, now you can install and use Linux on your Chromebook.
-But be warned, you may encounter minor bugs as Linux on Chromebook is still in beta phase.
+But be warned, you may encounter minor bugs as Linux on Chromebook is still in the beta phase.

-This addition of Linux on Chromebook is definitely going to benefit programmers, software developers and IT Administrators.
+The addition of Linux on Chromebook is definitely going to benefit programmers, software developers, and IT Administrators.
 With Linux support, you can test Linux programs and games on your Chromebook.
 You just need to enable Linux support from Settings and you are done.
-So, in this tutorial, we are going to show you how to enable and use Linux on Chromebook.
+So, in this tutorial, we are going to show you how to enable and use Linux on your Chromebook.

 Install and Use Linux on Your Chromebook

 Before we start, let’s make it clear that Linux support is not available on all Chromebooks.
 And if you want to know if your Chromebook supports Linux, you can go here.
 Roughly, if your Chromebook was launched after year 2019, it will probably have Linux support.
 Besides that, you also need to update your Chrome OS to the latest version to install and use Linux on your Chromebook.
 Let’s check the steps in detail.